Colorado's 2nd congressional district

 Colorado's 2nd congressional district is a congressional district in the U.S. state of Colorado.
-The district is located in the north-central part of the state and encompasses the northwestern suburbs of Denver including Boulder and Fort Collins.
+The district is located in the north-central part of the state, and encompasses the Front Range northwest of Denver, mainly centered around the college towns of Boulder and Fort Collins.
 The district also includes the mountain towns of Vail, Granby, Steamboat Springs, and Idaho Springs.
 Redistricting in 2011 moved Larimer County, including the cities of Fort Collins and Loveland, to the 2nd from the 4th district.
 Meanwhile, redistricting in 2021 moved Loveland back to the 4th district and Broomfield and western Jefferson County to the 7th district.

 The district is currently represented by Democrat Joe Neguse.
 He was elected in 2018 to replace Jared Polis, who retired after being elected governor of Colorado.

 History

 1890s

 Following the 1890 U.S. census and associated reapportionment of seats in the United States House of Representatives, Colorado gained a second congressional district.
 The first representative elected to this district was John Calhoun Bell of The Populist party.